PhillyJB/BritishBeachBreaks/README.md

 BBB helps to bring to light the great offerings of British beach locations as an alternative to people going abroad to seek a fulfilling beach vacation.
 Users are able to see that the UK offers a lot of the great thrills and enjoyment we seek abroad and at affordable prices.

+## FEATURES

+### Existing Features

+### Future Features
+* Beach options search display arrangement and filtering – User will be able to after providing their postcode to arrange the different beaches in order of preference.
+Which could include distance (closest to furthest or vice versa), alphabetically.
+Also other filters will be added like the ability to only display Sand or pebble beaches, Nudist or None nudist beaches etc.

+* URLs to potential service providers in a particular destination - for example - If a user wants has chosen a particular beach destination then wants to find accomadation for that particular place for a vaccation then the site will link them to a sponsored provider.

+* Increase the quantity of beaches available on the site using an adequate API and tools to display to the user.

+## TECHNOLOGIES USED

+## TESTING

+## DEPLOYMENT

+## CREDITS